Summer and Smoke (film): Production

-The male lead was Laurence Harvey who was cast on the strength of his work in Room at the Top.
+The male lead was Laurence Harvey who was cast on the strength of his work in the film Room at the Top (1958).
 Wallis wrote "although he lacked the power and virility of Gerry's husband, Rip Torn, who probably would have been better in the role, he was a bigger name at the time."

 The film marked the debut of model Pamela Tiffin.
 Her role had originally been intended for Dolores Hart.
 Hart recalled that she coveted the role, writing "Wallis thought I was too young for the role—which I took to mean not sexy enough—but agreed to let me do a test for the director, Peter Glenville...
 I wanted to prove I could do something for Mr. Wallis besides Presley girls.
 Mr. Wallis liked the test.
 But Mr. Glenville thought I was too old—which I took to mean not sexy enough.
 Pamela Tiffin was very good in the part."

+Before filming began, there was a week of rehearsals.
+The film was shot in the afternoons and at night, entirely on soundstages at the Paramount lot.
+To allow the cast to concentrate on their roles and avoid distractions, the producers closed the set to all visitors.

 Reception

 The film premiered at the 22nd Venice Film Festival.
 Variety called it "beautifully acted and distinguished."
-Page was expected to win Best Actress at the Festival but the award went to Suzanne Flon for Thall Shall Not Kill which resulted in the crowd booing.
+Page was expected to win Best Actress at the Festival but the award went to Suzanne Flon for Thou Shalt Not Kill which resulted in the crowd booing.

 While Geraldine Page received nearly universal acclaim for her performance, Laurence Harvey was thought by some contemporary reviewers as having been miscast as John Buchanan Jr.

 The film did not make the Variety list of top-grossing films for 1961 or 1962.
-Filmink argued this was in part because " director Peter Grenville produced an utterly sexless version...
+Filmink argued this was in part because "director Peter Grenville produced an utterly sexless version...
 Sex needs to be at the heart of Summer and Smoke and Peter Grenville doesn’t put any in there."